2507-thaaru/settlement-unpacking-agent/README.md

 # Settlement Unpacking Agent

+access live demo here - https://settlement-unpacking-agent.vercel.app (or) https://unpack-grace.lovable.app/

 An agent that explodes lumped Razorpay settlement credits back into their components, tracks rolling reserve release, and catches GST-on-MDR ITC leakage — three finance-ops loops most reconciliation tools treat separately, closed here in one batch-explosion pipeline.

+**Turning one lumped settlement credit into a full financial audit trail — automatically.**

+Every payment gateway settlement arrives as a single net deposit, quietly bundling together transaction fees, taxes, refunds, chargebacks, and reserve holds into one number.
+For finance teams, that lump sum is a black box — one that hides tax filing risk, blocks GST Input Tax Credit claims, and buries how much working capital is actually locked away and when it's coming back.

+Settlement Unpacking Agent solves this by decomposing every settlement batch back into its true components, then running it through five independent verification passes:

+- **Batch Reconciliation** — matches every settlement to its bank credit and verifies the full amount, flagging any unexplained shortfall
+- **Order-Level Validation** — explodes each batch down to individual transactions and catches fee miscalculations
+- **Reserve Forecasting** — tracks exactly how much capital is held in reserve and projects when it becomes available
+- **Tax Reconciliation** — cross-checks tax invoices against actual settlement data to catch Input Tax Credit leakage before it costs money
+- **Filing Period Integrity** — flags settlements that span reporting periods, preventing compliance mismatches

+Every finding is backed by a measurable, honest exception list validated against known test cases — not a cherry-picked demo.
+The result is a system that gives finance teams the audit trail their settlement provider never gave them.

+Built as a modular, independently-testable pipeline: each verification pass is a self-contained unit with its own test suite, orchestrated into one unified reporting layer and surfaced through an interactive dashboard.

 Full problem statement: [`docs/project-plan.md`](docs/project-plan.md) Full architecture: [`docs/architecture.md`](docs/architecture.md)